kazzle101/ShrimpRocks/README.md

   -h, --help            show this help message and exit -p, --process         Crop the original images ready for examination.
   -a, --averagesize     Show the average pebble sizes and output a plot after the images have been processed.
-  --croptest CROPTEST   Use the image number to test an individual image, for checking the crop process is working --segment SEGMENT     Filter Test, using the image number to display an individual rock image with the filters applied --chug CHUG           Filter Test, use an image number for testing a filter with a range of values, files are output to
+  --croptest CROPTEST   Use the image number to test an individual image, for checking the crop process is working.
+  --segment SEGMENT     Filter Test, using the image number to display an individual rock image with the filters applied --chug CHUG           Filter Test, use an image number for testing a filter with a range of values, files are output to
-                        images/test/
+                        images/chugtest/.
   --makereadme MAKEREADME
-                        Make images for the readme.md file using an image number --clickimage CLICKIMAGE
+                        Make images for the readme.md file using an image number.
+  --clickimage CLICKIMAGE
-                        Using an image number, loads a filtered image, allows you to click on the masks for information about the mask
+                        Using an image number, loads a filtered image, allows you to click on the masks for information about the mask.
 ```
-Note: existing images created with the options: `--process, --averagesize, --segment, --chug and --makereadme` are automatically deleted before the new files are written.
+__Note:__ existing images created with the options: `--process, --averagesize, --segment, --chug` and `--makereadme` are automatically deleted before the new files are written.

 ## Image Processing and Measuring
 #### 1. Images are first processed with: